We’ll call you and walk you through how we’d customize your day, and share convenient package options for you to consider.

 We believe that your wedding DJ has the responsibility to guide your event to its best possible outcome.
 We do this for our couples by…

-Reliability is one of the most important thing when hiring people for your wedding day.
-We think ahead of time to avoid any last minute hiccups.
-We have backup for everything that can go wrong, from equipment to experts.
+Reliability is one of the most important things when hiring people for your wedding day.
+We think ahead of time to avoid any last-minute hiccups.
+We have a backup for everything that can go wrong, from equipment to experts.

 An experienced DJ/MC knows things may not always go as planned.
-Our DJs does keep the timeline of your event handy but if there is a change in plan like some part being postponed then they can quickly adapt keeping the excitement of the event alive.
+Our DJs do keep the timeline of your event handy but if there is a change in the plan like some part gets postponed then they can quickly adapt keeping the excitement of the event alive.

-We have been in the business since 2010 and professional in our services has allowed us to earn the trust coupes across Michigan.
-From the dress code to delivering completed videos on time, we always take priorities of our client seriously.
+We have been in the business since 2010 and professionalism in our services has allowed us to earn the trust of couples across Michigan.
+From the dress code to delivering completed videos on time, we always take the priorities of our clients seriously.

 A wedding DJ should be a people person, have a nice voice, and be an approachable presence.
 He or she should be organized, have strong attention to detail, and have exemplary customer service skills.

 A wedding DJ should also have a passion for music, an understanding of song structure, and an ability to mix between songs seamlessly, avoiding dead air.
 Lastly, a wedding DJ should be technically savvy, not only having the right equipment but knowing how to use it also!

 Every now and then a couple asks, do we even need to bother to hire entertainment?
 Can’t we just play Spotify?